aspose-ocr/Aspose.OCR-Documentation/net/getting-started/installation/_index.md

 weight: 80
 url: /net/installation/
 ---
+## **Windows**

 ## **Installing Aspose.OCR for .NET through NuGet**

 NuGet is the easiest way to download and install Aspose .NET APIs. **Open** Microsoft Visual Studio.
 Select **TOOLS** menu, goto **NuGet Package Manager** and select **Manage NuGet packages for solution**.
 Search 'aspose.ocr' keyword.
 This will find the desired Aspose API.
 Click on "Install" button, the selected API will be downloaded and referenced in your project.

+For .NET you can choose Aspose.OCR and Aspose.OCR-GPU versions.
+Notice that GPU version requires CUDA in your system
 ![todo:image_alt_text](ex1.bmp)

 ## **Install or Update Aspose.OCR using the Package Manager Console**